"Sarbe Bhabantu Sukhinah"

 commentary on the 'Tantra Shastra', also kwown as 'Shiva Sutras' or 'Vigyana Bhairaba Samhita'.
 It is written

-as a dialogue between Shiva and hist consort Shakti.
+as a dialogue between Shiva and his consort Shakti.
 It enlists 112 methods of enlightenment taught by

 Shiva, the Adiyogi.
 Osho lucidly explains each method along with similar practices from various esoteric

 schools.
-The concept of consciousness in action and Vipasanna meditation was particularly striking for me.
+The concept of consciousness in action and Vipassana meditation was particularly striking for me.

 Picture